 From my book and film on the Li family (and throughout this site) you can already see that Yanggao is still a hive of Daoist activity, Until the 1950s over twenty Daoist groups performed ritual around Yanggao county (see map).
-Here I will give brief sketches of three more lineages with a long Daoist history, who are also still active today.
+Here I will give brief sketches of four more lineages with a long Daoist history, who are also still active today.

 My first visit to Yanggao in 1991 left me with an indelible impression of the splendour of Li Qing’s Daoist band in Upper Liangyuan; but only since 2011 have I been able to focus on their rich family tradition, now handed on by Li Qing’s son Li Manshan.
 As we see further below, they are among several Daoist bands still active in this area south of the county-town.